jhsu802701/rails_from_scratch_rails5/02-01-heroku.md

 ```
 #!/bin/bash

-# CONFIGURING YOUR LOCAL DEVELOPMENT ENVIRONMENT TO ACCESS HEROKU:

-# heroku login
-# heroku keys:add

 # STARTING A NEW HEROKU PROJECT:
+# 1. heroku login
+# 2. heroku keys:add

-# heroku create
+# 3. heroku create
-# In your browser, visit your assigned URL.
+# 4. In your browser, visit your assigned URL.
 You will see the initial Heroku splash screen.
-# heroku rename <name>
+# 5. heroku rename <name>
-# In your browser, visit your new URL.
+# 6. In your browser, visit your new URL.
 You will see the initial Heroku splash screen.

-# FIND OUT WHICH HEROKU PROJECT YOU ARE CURRENTLY CONFIGURED TO PUSH TO:
+# SHOW WHICH HEROKU PROJECT YOU ARE CURRENTLY CONFIGURED TO PUSH TO:
 # git remote -v

-# SET THE NAME OF THE HEROKU REPOSITORY:
+# CONNECTING YOUR LOCAL DEVELOPMENT ENVIRONMENT TO A LEGACY HEROKU PROJECT:
 # (necessary when you git clone this project or switch from one Heroku project to another):
+# 1. heroku login

-# HEROKU_NAME='<name>'
+# 2. heroku keys:add
+# 3. HEROKU_NAME='<name>' # Please fill in the name of your Heroku project
-# git remote rm heroku
+# 4. git remote rm heroku
-# git remote add heroku git@heroku.com:<name>.git
+# 5. git remote add heroku git@heroku.com:$HEROKU_NAME.git

 echo '----------------------'
 echo 'git push heroku master'